 Beef – Use stew meat or buy a beef roast (like a chuck roast) and cut it into cubes yourself.

 Potatoes – Any potato will do here.
 I’ve successfully used red potatoes, yellow potatoes, and russet potatoes in this stew.
 If you prefer a potato that doesn’t fall apart too much, though, stick with red potatoes or yellow potatoes like Yukon Gold.
+For something a little different, I sometimes use turnips or rutabaga instead of potatoes.

 Beef Stock – Use homemade or whatever store-bought beef stock you prefer.
 If I don’t have any homemade beef stock on hand, I like to use a beef base and reconstitute it with water to make my stock.